Relationship Offboarding: How to Transfer Key Relationships When a Teammate Leaves

 This is the part of offboarding nobody puts on the checklist.
 Laptops get returned.
 Accounts get deactivated.
 Knowledge docs get hand-waved.
 But the relationships your teammate was carrying, the warm intros, the active threads, the long-term champions, quietly disappear into a personal Gmail folder that no one will ever open again.

-Relationship offboarding is the process of transferring that context before it goes dark.
+A client handoff process fixes that.
+Relationship offboarding is the structured way a team transfers that context before it goes dark.
 A good handoff captures four things: the relationship's history, its current status, the next step, and a clear new owner.
-If you store all of that in a shared workspace, with notes, an interaction timeline, tasks, and a keep-in-touch cadence, you avoid losing momentum and prevent any single relationship from being single-threaded to one person.
+Store all of that in a shared workspace, notes, an interaction timeline, tasks, and a Keep in Touch cadence, and you avoid losing momentum when someone leaves.

 Why relationship offboarding fails (and what it costs)